 Guacamole Tip #3 – Mash the Onion, Garlic, and Peppers with Lime Juice

 We start by mashing everything EXCEPT for the avocados, tomatoes, and cilantro together.
 This releases flavors from the onion, garlic, and peppers into the lime juice.
 We use a mortar and pestle to mash.
 If you don’t have one of those you could use the back of an ice cream scoop with a mixing bowl.
 You will probably want a mortar and pestle if you do this a lot though.

 At the restaurant we make our guacamole fresh every time a guest orders it, but at home if you are throwing a party, you may want to make it in advance.
 Be careful though, the top will brown if it is left too long.
-You can avoid this with by sprinkling some minced red onions on top before you cover it.
-They add a nice garnish too.
+You can avoid this with by sprinkling some minced red onions on top before you cover it with plastic wrap (pressed close to the top).
+Red onions make a nice garnish too.